fdnd-agency/milledoni/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://svelte.dev/docs/kit/adapters) for your target environment.

+## Introduction
+We received the challenge to design and develop the Milledoni platform based on their new design.
+Our main focus was to renew and improve the website with better accessibility, responsiveness, and creative ideas to enhance the overall user experience.